 Londolozi, in the Sabi Sand private reserve, is one of the most famous and has the highest population of leopards.
 This area is ideal for leopards as it is surrounded by lush vegetation, high-branched trees, and an abundance of prey like monkeys, impalas, bushbuck, and more.

 At night, safari drives are allowed near Sand River and Londolozi, where you can capture every opportunity for a leopard sighting.

 4. South Luangwa National Park, Zambia

 Located in Eastern Zambia in the Luangwa Valley, South Luangwa National Park has one of the highest populations of leopards in Africa.
-The area is aptly named the Valley of Leopard as it boasts the continent’s highest concentration of these elegant cats.
+The area is aptly named the Valley of Leopards, as it boasts the continent’s highest concentration of these elegant cats.

 The abundance of leopards is mainly due to the wealth of prey available in the park.
-Another reason is the dense woodland habitat which proves to be perfect for ambush attacks.
+Another reason is the dense woodland habitat, which proves to be perfect for ambush attacks.

 It is recommended to visit South Luangwa National Park in the dry season (August to October) when leopards prey on animals that assemble near waterholes.

 Although there are several destinations to spot leopards in Botswana, like Savuti and Linyanti reserves, Moremi Game Reserve tops the list.
 This reserve is located in the eastern section of the Okavango Delta, a highlight of Botswana’s wildlife.